pluiez/NLLB-inference/README.md

 Get the [NLLB checkpoint](https://github.com/facebookresearch/fairseq/tree/nllb/examples/nllb/modeling#open-sourced-models-and-metrics) and then find the code mapping for your languages from [Languages in FLORES-200](https://github.com/facebookresearch/flores/tree/main/flores200#languages-in-flores-200).

+*NOTE*: the following script only deals with dense model with params ranged from 600M to 3.3B, and inference with MoE requires extra arguments.
+The file size of the MoE model is 337G, actually most people don't have the resources to get such a large model running at least in a short term.

 ### Pre-Processing and Inference

 The following is an example translation from Chinese to English using Distilled-600M checkpoint: